jude1337/utopium.cc/README.md

 ## Introduction

-In this repository, you'll find **snippets of code** from my development of Slat.cc inside the `/snippets` folder.
+In this repository, you'll find **snippets of code** from my development of utopium.cc inside the `/snippets` folder.
 Additionally, the `/images` folder contains **actual screenshots** of various pages, features and UI elements of the platform.

 Further down, you can explore the **actual (or nearly complete) folder structure** of the project.